The Education University of Hong Kong

 Notes to applicants:

 1. Students should only take courses offered by other UGC-funded universities if there are no equivalent courses being offered by EdUHK.
-Student should take courses that are directly relevant to his/her field of study.
+Students should take courses that are directly relevant to their field of study.

 2. Grades will be given to students with an official transcript issued by the host university at the end of the courses.
 Grading scale is at the sole discretion of the host university.